Act of Defiance (novel): Development

 In 2023, Andrews and Wilson were announced as the new writers of the Jack Ryan series, succeeding Marc Cameron.
 Speaking about their approach to the franchise, the authors said: "Some people consider the thriller genre mindless escapism, but we have a very different take.
 For us, storytelling is something we take very seriously—we view it as a professional opportunity to highlight the integrity, courage, and professionalism of the men and women in the military and intelligence communities who tirelessly serve this great nation without ever asking for anything in return."
 Clancy's longtime editor Tom Colgan released a statement: "We're extremely excited to welcome Andrews & Wilson to the Clancy team.
 As Navy veterans themselves, they will bring the authenticity and creativity that Clancy readers demand to the Jack Ryan series."

 Act of Defiance was billed as a direct sequel to The Hunt for Red October, which Andrews and Wilson also credited for joining the Navy.
 The authors added: "We wanted to achieve what Top Gun: Maverick did in film for Hunt in print!"

-A continuity error depicted Katie and Kyle Ryan as twins; Executive Orders established Katie as being a few years old and Kyle as being born shortly after its events.
+A continuity error depicted Katie and Kyle Ryan as twins; Katie first appeared in Debt of Honor while Kyle's first appearance was in The Bear and the Dragon.